Fake Kidnapping Scam Guide: Singapore’s Legal & Safety Tips

 3. Do Not Transfer Money Or Share Personal Information

 Under no circumstances should you transfer money or provide personal information to the scammer.
-Scammers often request payments through untraceable methods, such as cryptocurrency or prepaid debit cards, making it nearly impossible to recover the funds once sent.
+Scammers often request payments via untraceable methods, such as cryptocurrency or prepaid debit cards, making it nearly impossible to recover the funds once they are sent.

 4. Record Key Details

 Take note of the scammer’s phone number, accent, tone, and any specific information they provide.
 If the communication is via text, save screenshots of the messages.
-These details can be helpful for the authorities in tracking and investigating the scam.
+These details can help authorities track and investigate the scam.

 5. Do Not Engage Or Confront The Scammer

 Avoid arguing with or challenging the scammer.
 Engaging with them may escalate the situation or give them more information to use against you.
-Instead, focus on verifying the safety of your loved ones and reporting the incident.
+Instead, focus on verifying your loved ones’ safety and reporting the incident.

 6. Report The Scam Immediately